DPGAlliance/dpg-public-letters/dpg-sustainability-letter.md

 - TBA
 - TBA

-> 📨 Kindly read [this guide](https://github.com/DPGAlliance/dpg-public-letters/blob/main/README.md) to learn how to support this movement and sign the letter.
+> 📨 Kindly read [this guide](https://github.com/DPGAlliance/dpg-public-letters/blob/main/README.md) to learn how to support this movement and endorse the letter.

 ---